• Skip to primary navigation

 #4 Adjust your Schedule

-This one can be a tough, especially in our busy culture.
-However, after the last few years that we have had, many families have adjusted their schedules to cut back on activities and committments.
+This one can be tough, especially in our busy culture.
+However, after the last few years that we have had, many families have adjusted their schedules to cut back on activities and commitments.
+Your to-do lists are never going to truly fulfill you.
+It might feel good to check things off, but an overactive schedule will not provide your family with simplicity.

-I just listened to a fablous podcast from Pionering Today titles, "7 Things We'll Never go Back to Since COVID19."
+I just listened to a fabulous podcast from Pioneering Today titled, “7 Things We’ll Never go Back to Since COVID-19.”
 It is a fun reflection on how much the pandemic has changed how families think about their time.

 The clutter of a schedule is just as taxing as the clutter of stuff.
-Simple living is much more than 'stuff' minimalism.
-Take invetory of how all areas of your life are effecting your ability to live simply.
+Simple living is much more than ‘stuff’ minimalism.
+Take inventory of how all areas of your life are affecting your ability to live simply.

 #5 Revise your Thinking